ennonn/admin/README.md

 ### 3. Configure the .env File

-Copy the .env.example file and rename it to .env:
+Copy the .env.example file and rename it to .env

 Open the .env file and configure it with your local environment settings, including database connection, base URL, and Mailtrap credentials.